ersin-kaya/CustomIdentityAuth/README.md

 # CustomIdentityAuth

 A .NET 8 project that customizes authentication processes using ASP.NET Identity, providing features like JWT, refresh tokens, and role management for flexible and secure identity management.
+This project focuses on researching and implementing best practices to ensure robust and maintainable solutions.

 ## Features